frequency-chain/docs/pages/Networks/Collator.md

      ```

    - Additional flags are documented with `--help`
-   - Flags applied after a `--` are applied to built in Relay Chain node.
+   - Flags applied after a `--` are for the internal Relay Chain node.

      - Example: